AdobeDocs/experience-manager-cloud-manager.en/help/using/understand-your-test-results.md

 | Network Bandwidth Utilization |Important |>= 90% |
 | Requests Per Minute |Info |>= 6000 |

-Refer to [Authenticated Performance Testing] for more details on using basic authentication for performance testing for Sites and Assets.
+Refer to the section below, **Authenticated Performance Testing** for more details on using basic authentication for performance testing for Sites and Assets.

 >[!NOTE]
 >Each instance is monitored during the period of the test, for both Publish and Author.
 If any metric for even one instance is not obtained, that metric is reported as unknown and the corresponding step will fail.